Kylie Mole

-Kylie Mole is a fictional character created by Australian actor and comedian Mary-Anne Fahey.
+Kylie Mole is a fictional character created by Australian actress and comedienne Mary-Anne Fahey.
 Kylie Mole is a scowling schoolgirl on The Australian TV show, The Comedy Company.

+The character popularised the Australian vernacular, with terms such as Bogan gaining more currency.

 As well as performing monologue comedy segments on The Comedy Company, Mole interviewed various celebrities, including Julian Lennon, Sylvester Stallone, the band INXS and Kylie Minogue.

-As well as appearing in The Comedy Company, Kylie Mole was also featured in the second series of the ABC's Kittson Fahey television show in 1993.
-In 2002, sixty minutes of footage of The Comedy Company was edited into a special called The Comedy Company: So Excellent, with the subtitle referencing a famed line by the Kylie Mole character.
+Kylie Mole was also featured in the second series of the ABC's Kittson Fahey television show in 1993.
+In 2002, sixty minutes of footage of The Comedy Company was edited into a special called The Comedy Company: So Excellent, the subtitle referencing a famed line by the Kylie Mole character.